 C6. .
-Do you have an open admission policy, under which virtually all secondary school graduates or students w ith GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
+Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
 If so, check which applies: NO

-Open admission policy as described above for most students, but selective admission for out-of-state students N/A selective admission to some programs N/A other (explain)
+Open admission policy as described above for all students N/A Open admission policy as described above for most students, but selective admission for out-of-state students N/A selective admission to some programs N/A other (explain)